jakobnissen/jakobnissen.github.io/posts/optimise.md

 any absolute categorisation of code patterns as "slow" or "fast" will mislead you.

 Lastly, be aware that the contents of this post are rules of thumb.
-Any particular advice on how to optimise a piece of code is like advice on on how to fix your car:
+Any particular advice on how to optimise a piece of code is like advice on how to fix your car:
 Whether or not it is useful _to you_ depends a whole lot on what the problem was in the first place.
 What I can offer here is a good default workflow for finding and eliminating inefficiencies - but of course I can't predict which inefficiencies cause _your code_ to run slow, so you need to apply your knowledge to your own code's particularities.